callme-ph/interactive_text_network/README.md

 # interactive_text_network

 This is an interactive network made in Gephi, exported using Sigma.js and dployes using Github Pages.
-For more information visit my <a href="https://github.com/callme-ph/AED-II/blob/main/U3T1/>> AED-II repository <\a> at U3T1.
+For more information visit my <a href="https://github.com/callme-ph/AED-II/blob/main/U3T1/> AED-II repository </a> at U3T1.
 Template provided by InteractiveVis project http://blogs.oii.ox.ac.uk/vis/ https://github.com/oxfordinternetinstitute/InteractiveVis/